ayonli/grpc-async/README.md

 **On both sides**

-We define an interface `Greeter` which constraints the signature of the functions, which is used on the `serve()` function that guarantees implementations satisfying our needs, it is also used on the `connect()` function which allows the program producing correct methods that patched to the client instance.
+We define an interface `Greeter` which honors the design in the `.proto` file and constraints the signature of the functions, this interface is used on the `serve()` function that guarantees implementations satisfying our designs, it is also used on the `connect()` function which allows the program producing correct methods that patched to the client instance.
 This technique allows us take benefits from the TypeScript typing system and reduce errors in our code.

 ## API